MwithHeart/writetech-accelerator-portfolio-mariam/docs/ai-documentation/model-card.md

-# Qwen3 Model Card
+# Qwen3 model card

-## Model Details
+## Model description

-### Model Description
-Qwen3 is the latest addition to the Qwen family of large language models developed by Alibaba Group.
-It's a state-of-the-art language model that excels in natural language understanding, text generation, and multi-turn conversations.
-The model comes in various sizes, including both dense and Mixture of Experts (MoE) variants.
+Qwen3, also known as Qwen3-2504, is the latest addition to the Qwen family of large language models developed by Alibaba Group.
+It is capable of natural language understanding, text generation, vision understanding, and much more.
+The model Support of 100+ languages and dialects and includes dense and Mixture of Experts (MoE) model types.

 - **Developed by:** Qwen Team, Alibaba Group
 - **Model type:** Transformer-based language model
 - **License:** Apache 2.0
-- **Release Date:** [Insert release date]
+- **Release Date:** April 29, 2025

+## Model variants
+Qwen-3 has two different types of variants:

+- Architecture variants → Dense vs. Mixture-of-Experts (MoE).
+- Response style variants → Instruct vs. Thinking.

-### Model Variants
+### Model variants: dense and Mixture-of-Experts (MoE) models
-Qwen3 is available in multiple sizes and configurations:
+Qwen-3 is available in both Dense and Mixture-of-Experts (MoE) architectures.

-#### Dense Models
+#### Dense models
-- Qwen3-32B (32 billion parameters)
+- Qwen3-32B 32 billion parameters)
 - Qwen3-14B (14 billion parameters)
 - Qwen3-8B (8 billion parameters)
 - Qwen3-4B (4 billion parameters)
 - Qwen3-1.7B (1.7 billion parameters)
-- Qwen3-0.6B (0.6 billion parameters)
+- Qwen3-0.6B (600 million parameters)

-#### Mixture of Experts (MoE) Models
+#### Mixture-of-Experts (MoE) models
-- Qwen3-235B-A22B (235B total parameters, 22B activated)
-- Qwen3-30B-A3B (30B total parameters, 3B activated)
+- **Qwen3-235B-A22B:** 235B total parameters, 22B activated.
+This means the model has 235 billion total parameters, but only about 22 billion are active when processing any given input
+- **Qwen3-30B-A3B:** 30B total parameters, 3B activated.
+This has 30 billion total parameters, but only about 3 billion are active when processing any given input

+### Model variants: Qwen3-Instruct-2507 and Qwen3-Thinking-2507
+- **Qwen3-Instruct-2507:** Demonstrates significant improvements in instruction following, logical reasoning, text comprehension, mathematics, science, coding, and tool usage.
+Produces more helpful and contextually aligned responses for subjective and open-ended tasks.
+- **Qwen3-Thinking-2507:** Demonstrates improved performance on reasoning-intensive tasks such as logical reasoning, mathematics, science, coding, and academic benchmarks.

 ## Intended Use

-### Primary Use Cases
+### Primary use cases
 - Natural language understanding and generation
 - Code generation and understanding
 - Multilingual applications (supports 119 languages and dialects)